Fishery Improvement Project

 On the other hand, in late August, after more than a year of successful partnership, the Patagonian National University of San Juan Bosco and CeDePesca signed a Framework Collaboration Agreement formalizing the alliance; and, in early September, FIP Partners agreed on Specific Agreement N°2, setting up the workplan for the second stage of this project.

-On October 18th, 2016, CeDePesca held a meeting with Chubut’s Secretary of Fisheries, Mr. Alberto Gilardino, and his staff.
-The meeting was also attended by Ms. María Eva Góngora on behalf of the Patagonian National University of San Juan Bosco.
-The topics addressed during the meeting included an introduction to the FIP’s creation, its goals and its advances to date, as well as on the goals of the private Onboard Observers Program and the interest of stakeholders on supporting the province’s push for an inter-jurisdictional management plan for Argentine red shrimp.
-The Secretary and his staff expressed their support for the FIP and their interest in helping advance its goals.
+On October 18th, CeDePesca held a meeting with Chubut’s Secretary of Fisheries, Mr. Alberto Gilardino, and his staff.
+The meeting was also attended by Dr. María Eva Góngora on behalf of the Patagonian National University of San Juan Bosco.
+The topics addressed during the meeting included an introduction to the FIP’s creation, its goals and its advances to date, as well as on the goals of the private Onboard Observers Program and the interest of stakeholders in supporting the province’s push for an inter-jurisdictional management plan for Argentine red shrimp.
+The Secretary and his staff expressed their support for the FIP and their interest in helping advance its goals, including the signature of an agreement between the Secretariat and CeDePesca.